learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 ## A non-linear function

 So we saw previously that the derivative is the rate of change of our function.
 We express this as $ f'(x) = \frac{\Delta f}{\Delta x}$.
 So far we have only calculated the derivatives with linear functions.
-As we'll see, things becomes trickier when working with more complicated functions.
+As we'll see, things become trickier when working with more complicated functions.

 For example, let's imagine that we are coaching our runner to perform in a track meet.